 Excessive intake of refined sugars, coffee and alcohol may also cause you to poop more than you normally would.
 Coffee has a laxative effect while alcohol speeds up the process of digestion.

 When stressed, your body may be altered in the way it handles processes.
-This may affect your gut.
+This may affect your gut too.
 The loss of balance created by stress leads to a quicker and less efficient digestive process, ending up as diarrhea.
 Anxiety and depression may also cause increased bowel movements.

-In some women, their period is often accompanied by an increase in toilet visits for the ‘number two’.
-This is due to the effect of hormones (chiefly prostaglandins and estrogen) on the digestive system.
+In some women, their period is often accompanied by an increase in poop frequency.
+This is due to the effect of hormones on the digestive system.
 You may also notice an increase in pooping frequency days before and after your period.

 - Passage of bloody stools

 - Abdominal cramping or pain